mlesnoff/Jchemo.jl/README.md

 The LWR algorithm of Naes et al (1990) consists in implementing a preliminary global PCA on the data and then a kNN locally weighted multiple linear regression (kNN-LWMLR) on the global PCA scores.

-The pipeline is defined as follows:
+The pipeline is defined by:

 ```julia
 nlv = 25